-PURPOSE: The primary purpose for providing the requested information on this supplement is to determine if you have established eligibility for the immigration benefit for which you are filing.
-DHS will use the information you provide to grant or deny your request to adjust to that of a lawful permanent resident of the United States or register lawful permanent residence.
+PURPOSE: The primary purpose for providing the requested information on this supplement is to determine if you have established eligibility to adjust status to that of a permanent resident of the United States.
+DHS will use the information you provide to grant or deny your application to adjust status to lawful permanent residence.

 DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your supplement.
+However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your Form I-485.

 ROUTINE USES: DHS may share the information you provide on this supplement with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS-007 - Benefits Information System and DHS/USCIS-001 - Alien File, Index, and National File Tracking System of Records] which you can find at www.dhs.gov/privacy.
+DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS-007 - Benefits Information System and DHS/USCIS-001 -Alien File, Index, and National File Tracking Systems of Records] which you can find at www.dhs.gov/privacy.
 DHS may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.